 No desert on earth, or Mars, or Venus, is as dry and barren as the atmosphere of Jupiter.
 It's hydrogen, and nothing but hydrogen; and unlike the space station in low earth orbit, there aren't any supply ships coming.
 Oh maybe one every 10 or 20 years, that's it.
 If you lose even a nanogram of carbon, it's going to be difficult to glean another nanogram of carbon (methane) out of the atmosphere.
 Even harder for the heavier elements.
 If a bolt comes loose and drops away, it might take ten thousand years to pull enough iron atoms out of the atmosphere to make another one.
 Supply ships will have to replace the metallic items, but meantime, every molecule has to be recycled.
 We don't vent or waste anything!
 Every metabolic byproduct is broken down and recycled, not just for the water, but for every atom of carbon and nitrogen and sulfur and oxygen.
 A machine that we can't even imagine today, something like Star Trek's replicator, takes our breath and our waste and turns it back into food we can eat, and products that we use (soap etc), so that the city is entirely closed.
 Ok that's nearly impossible; let's move on.

 Gravity is 2.5 times that of earth.
 If you're 200 pounds on earth, you are effectively 500 pounds on Jupiter.
 I can't think of any sex positions that will work.
 With practice and care you might learn to walk about, I suppose, but a slip & fall almost certainly leads to a broken arm, or broken ribs, or some other injury.
+It's not just the added weight, but also the speed of the fall.
+There's less time to put your arms down and brace.
 Beyond this, months or years of this gravity probably strains the heart to the point of failure, pumping all that heavy blood around.
 I'm not a doctor, and this is just a guess, but I'd be surprised if a human could live for more than a year in that gravity.

 How does the city float?
 Each module is supported by a dozen large balloons, so if one balloon fails, or if the string breaks, the remaining balloons still support the city.
 We put a new balloon in place as time permits.
 Realize that this is a stable equilibrium.
 If the city drifts up, the "air" is thinner, the balloons less buoyant, and the city settles back down again.
 Similarly, the city cannot descend too far down, as the air is thicker and pushes the city back up.
 So there's time to repair or replace a broken balloon; you'll just be 100 meters lower for the interim.
 But I've skirted around the main problem, the elephant in the room; what is in the balloons?
 On earth, our blimps are filled with helium.
 That works because helium is lighter than air; but it's not lighter than hydrogen.
 Guess what, nothing is lighter than hydrogen!
 There is literally no substance we can put into a balloon that is lighter than the atmosphere of Jupiter.
 Well how bout a vacuum?
 Each balloon is a metal shell with nothing inside.
 Ok, but the metal shell weighs a lot more than a mylar balloon.
 We could make the shel bigger, so it encloses more and more vacuum, but the shell has to be stronger to stand up to more and more pressure.
 That makes it heavier.
 There's no way to win here.
 The last possibility is a hot air balloon, but now we need lots of energy pumped continuously into the system.
 Here comes that nuclear or fusion reactor again.
 Sure, it isn't as fragile as flying.
 We don't have wings and flaps and mechanical engines to fail, and we can store energy in case the reactor is off line, and the balloons have thermal inertia, so if we don't pump heat into them for a couple hours we'll probably survive, but still it's a complex system.
 If something goes wrong, and we don't fix it in 6 to 8 hours, we're probably drifting down to our deaths, into a hot thick soup of hydrogen.